 The person responsible for repaying the loan does not have possession of the vehicle (because you have it), which leaves the finance company at greater risk of not getting its money back and not getting the car back.

-If you are declined car finance, then the finance company will not approve a similar application from anyone at the same address, or anyone they suspect trying to obtain finance on your behalf as an accommodation deal.
+If you are declined car finance then the finance company will not approve a similar application from anyone at the same address.
+They will also not approve anyone else they suspect trying to be applying for finance on your behalf as an accommodation deal.

 Don’t rely on what a car dealer tells you

 The terms and conditions of the finance contract will be very clear regarding an accommodation deal, so even if a car salesman tells you that it’s fine, he will be able to deny it all later while you’re the one left in a big financial mess.

-Don’t commit fraud so someone else can drive a new car!
+Don’t commit fraud so someone else can drive a new car

 If you are applying for finance on behalf of someone else, and you do not intend to be the primary user of the vehicle, you will be lying to the finance company and that is considered fraud.
-In such circumstances, both persons involved (the one able to get finance and the one applying for it on their behalf) would be committing fraud by attempting to deceive the finance company.
+In such circumstances, both persons involved (the one unable to get finance and the one applying for it on their behalf) would be committing fraud by attempting to deceive the finance company.

 If someone asks you to apply for car finance on their behalf, the correct answer is NO. In addition to the legal issues surrounding an accommodation deal as outlined above, money issues tend to destroy friendships and relationships.

-You should always consider the terms and conditions of any agreement carefully before taking out any form of car finance, as you are making a substantial ongoing commitment and there may be significant costs if you change your mind or are unable to meet your commitments at a later date.
+You should always consider the terms and conditions of any agreement carefully before taking out any form of car finance, as you are making a substantial ongoing commitment.
+There may be significant costs if you change your mind or are unable to meet your commitments at a later date.